hashicorp/design-system/website/docs/about/contribution.md

 Possible forms of collaboration include, but are not limited to:

-- [Direct contributions](/about/contribution/#direct-contributions), like bug fixes, documentation improvements, small enhancements to existing artifacts, etc.
+- [Direct contributions](/about/contribution/#direct-contributions), such as bug fixes, documentation improvements, small enhancements to existing artifacts, etc.
-- Net-new artifacts, like icons, components, patterns, etc.
+- New artifacts, such as icons, components, patterns, etc.
 - Obtaining support, feedback, and usage guidance from the Design System team.

 ## Our collaborative process